 Consultation/Public Comment Period.
 In accordance with 402(a)(4) of PRWORA, the Department allowed a 45-day public comment period for this State Plan.
-The public comment period began on August 29, 2008 and ended at 5:00 pm on October 14, 2008.
-Notice of the proposed TANF State Plan comment period was published in the NM Register on August 29, 2008 and the Albuquerque Journal on September 1, 2008.
+The public comment period began on October 17, 2011 and ended at 5:00 pm on November 30, 2011.
+Notice of the proposed TANF State Plan comment period was published in the NM Register and the Albuquerque Journal on October 17, 2011.
 The proposed TANF State Plan was available in written and electronic format throughout the comment period.